-If «Customer Name» has five or more Transmission Scheduling Service-Partial events in one month, then BPA may require the removal of «Customer Name»’s Transmission Scheduling Service-Partial.
-BPA will consider the circumstances of the five or more events in determining if BPA will require removal of Transmission Scheduling Service-Partial.
-If BPA requires removal, then BPA will, pursuant to section 9 of this exhibit, provide notice to «Customer Name» that it may no longer purchase Transmission Scheduling Service-Partial and must purchase Transmission Scheduling Service-Full.
+If «Customer Name» has five or more TSS-Partial events in one month, then BPA may require the removal of «Customer Name»’s TSS-Partial.
+BPA will consider the circumstances of the five or more events in determining if BPA will require removal of TSS-Partial.
+If BPA requires removal, then BPA will, pursuant to section 9 of this exhibit, provide notice to «Customer Name» that it may no longer purchase TSS-Partial and must purchase TSS-Full.
 At the time of such notice, BPA will provide «Customer Name» with a draft revision of Exhibit F with such changes.
-Pursuant to section 9 of this exhibit, BPA will, subsequently, provide «Customer Name» with a unilateral revision to this Exhibit F that includes the terms and conditions of Transmission Scheduling Service-Full.
-Unless an effective date is otherwise agreed to by the Parties, «Customer Name»’s purchase of Transmission Scheduling Service-Full will be effective on the first day of the calendar month following the 45-day period specified in section 9 of this exhibit.
+Pursuant to section 9 of this exhibit, BPA will, subsequently, provide «Customer Name» with a unilateral revision to this Exhibit F that includes the terms and conditions of TSS-Full.
+Unless an effective date is otherwise agreed to by the Parties, «Customer Name»’s purchase of TSS-Full will be effective on the first day of the calendar month following the 45-day period specified in section 9 of this exhibit.

-If BPA has removed Transmission Scheduling Service-Partial pursuant to this section 4.2, then «Customer Name» may request Transmission Scheduling Service-Partial by July 15 prior to the start of a subsequent Fiscal Year; however, BPA, at its discretion, may deny such a request.
+If BPA has removed TSS-Partial pursuant to this section 4.2, then «Customer Name» may request TSS-Partial by July 15 of a subsequent Forecast Year; however, BPA, at its discretion, may deny such a request.

-End Option 2 TSS-Partial
+End Option 2

 4.3 Transmission Curtailments

-4.3.1 Notification Preference

-Prior to the delivery of «Customer Name»’s Dedicated Resources to «Customer Name»’s load, «Customer Name» shall notify BPA whether it wants to receive either an electronic copy of the E-Tag or an e-mail of a Transmission Curtailment that impacts any of «Customer Name»’s Dedicated Resources.
-If «Customer Name» chooses notification of Transmission Curtailments by e-mail, then «Customer Name» shall provide BPA a single e-mail address for BPA to send such notifications to, and the Parties shall revise the table in section 4.3.6 below to include the e-mail address.
-BPA shall notify «Customer Name» no later than ten minutes after a Transmission Curtailment.

-4.3.2 Transmission Curtailment Management Service (TCMS)(09/30/10 Version)
+4.3.1 Transmission Curtailment Management Service (TCMS)

-As a feature of Transmission Scheduling Service, BPA shall provide Transmission Curtailment Management Service (TCMS) for certain «Customer Name» Dedicated Resources that require an E-Tag for delivery.
+As a feature of TSS, BPA shall provide TCMS for certain «Customer Name» Dedicated Resources that require an E-Tag for delivery.
 TCMS coverage shall apply when Transmission Events impact eligible resources, with certain limitations as described throughout this section 4.3.
+TCMS and Transmission Events do not apply to Consumer-Owned Resources serving On-Site Consumer Load.

 In accordance with the BPA OATT, TCMS coverage shall not apply while Transmission Services is redispatching «Customer Name»’s Dedicated Resource(s) to serve «Customer Name»’s load during a Transmission Event.